ropensci/tidypmc/README.md

 #  3 YPO1855 YPO1854-YPO… Table…     2 Cluster=Cluster II; Genes or operons for motif discovery=hmuRSTUV, YPO068…
 ```

-See the help pages and [vignette](https://github.com/cstubben/tidypmc/blob/master/vignettes/tidypmc.md) for more details.
-A [second vignette](https://github.com/cstubben/tidypmc/blob/master/vignettes/pmcftp.md) has details on parsing XML files at the [Europe PMC FTP](https://europepmc.org/ftp/oa/).
+See the [vignette](https://github.com/cstubben/tidypmc/blob/master/vignettes/tidypmc.md) for more details including code to parse XML documents using the [xml2](https://github.com/r-lib/xml2) package.
+The [PMC FTP vignette](https://github.com/cstubben/tidypmc/blob/master/vignettes/pmcftp.md) has details on parsing XML files at the Europe PMC [FTP site](https://europepmc.org/ftp/oa/).

+### Community Guidelines

+This project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.
+Feedback, bug reports, and feature requests are welcome [here](https://github.com/cstubben/tidypmc/issues).